Dedicated to Protecting & Defending Your Rights

 Embezzlement is a serious white collar crime involving the misappropriation and/or theft of an employer’s funds or property.
 Embezzlement can also involve the misuse of trust funds.
 Depending on various circumstances, including the amount of funds allegedly embezzled, embezzlement can be charged as either a misdemeanor or a felony.
 It can also fall under either state or federal jurisdiction.
 In any case, those convicted of embezzlement face harsh penalties, including lengthy prison time and hefty fines.

 If you believe you are under investigation for embezzlement or if you have already been formally charged, you need an experienced criminal defense attorney who can ensure your rights are protected.
-At Monroe & King, P.A., our award-winning Jacksonville embezzlement attorneys have extensive experience representing clients in the face of serious white collar criminal charges.
+At First Coast Criminal Defense, our award-winning Jacksonville embezzlement attorneys have extensive experience representing clients in the face of serious white collar criminal charges.
 We understand what is at stake—and how to protect your future.

 Understanding Embezzlement Charges in Florida